kpaede/Verovio-Music-Renderer/README.md

 The plugin currently has the following features:
 - Rendering MEI, MusicXML, ABC, PAE, Humdrum, CMME, GABC, and Volpiano notation dynamically from files in the Obsidian folder (relative paths) and URLs (absolute paths) and also directly from code blocks.
-- Converting these formats to MEI via the Obsidian Command Palette.
+- Converting supported formats to MEI via the Obsidian Command Palette or directly from the side panel.
-- A side panel where you can edit musical code with XML and MEI syntax highlighting.
+- A side panel where you can edit musical code with XML and MEI syntax highlighting, search the referenced file or code block, adjust per-rendering settings, and convert non-MEI sources to MEI.
 For MEI, the rendered score and the code editor are linked in both directions: clicking a rendered element jumps to its XML line, and clicking an XML line selects the matching SVG element.
 - A download button for the rendered SVG file (the toolbar is visible when hovering the mouse over the rendered music).
-- A settings menu to adjust various rendering options (including an automatic dark mode and highlight color).
+- A settings menu with global rendering defaults, grouped Verovio controls, tooltips, sliders, reset buttons, automatic dark mode, and highlight color settings.
 - Sound playback of the rendered music.
 - Highlighting of live playback notes, synced to the sound playback.
 - Opening the rendered file via an external editor (if you want to edit your files with one click).